Role of the General Evaluator

 Conduct of the business session

-The Table Topics Master and the Topics Speakers' performance
+The performance of the Table Topics Master and the Topics Speakers' performance.

-The Evaluators' performance (after their evaluations, of course)
+The performance of the Evaluators (after their evaluations, of course)

 The Timing and Vote Counting procedures when needed